jinnrw/pixel-tile-maker/README.md

 - [Isomer](https://jdan.github.io/isomer/)

 It's in the very early implementation, a POC, and my goal is to be able to also create isometric tiles or worlds.
-During implemetation, it became cumbersome to keep updating states without any framework, so that's the next step to do.
+During implemetation, it became cumbersome to update states, data binding, and styling without any frameworks, so that's the next step to do.

 ## Demo
 Visit the [demo](https://pixel-tile-maker.vercel.app/).